For visiting pilots

 COASTAL/RIDGE SOARING

-Denmark offers many fantastic possibilities for coastal/Ridge soaring.
+Denmark offers many fantastic possibilities for coastal ridgesoaring.
 However, it is important to note that not all of the areas where this type of flying takes place are open to the public.
-In some cases, a Danish paragliding or hang gliding club may have entered into a private agreement with a landowner to use the ridge or dune facing out to sea for flying.
+In some cases, a Danish paragliding or hang gliding club may have entered into a private agreement with a landowner to use the ridge.
 Therefore there may be special rules applicable to these areas.
-These rules may include obtaining permission to fly, specific no-fly zones, fly free periods, and limitations to the number of paragliders and hang gliders that can be in the air at any one time.
-For an overview of flying zones see the link on the page here (the site is still under construction).
+These rules may include obtaining permission to fly, specific no-fly zones or no-fly periods, and limitations to the number of paragliders and hang gliders that can be in the air at any one time.
+For an overview of flying sites, see the link here.

 GIVE WAY RULES WHEN COASTAL/RIDGESOARING